likecrong/anomalyDetection/README.md

 2. Data preprocessing: the data exceeding UML for data frames is replaced with zero.
 3. Data Analysis and Visualization:
 	- (1) modifying the algorithm of the persistAD function of the ADTK.
-		- original algorithm : aggregate(rolling) -> anomalydetection
+		- original algorithm : aggregate(DRA) -> anomalydetection
-		- fixed algorithm : aggregate(rolling)-> resample -> anomalydetection
+		- fixed algorithm : aggregate(DRA)-> resample -> anomalydetection
-	- (2) Applying some numbers like '1h' and '12h' to the window of the 'rolling' and 'resample' functions, and then the detector found anomalies.
+	- (2) Applying some numbers like '1h' and '12h' to the window of the 'DRA' and 'resample' functions, and then the detector found anomalies.
 	- (3) Framing data for anomalies.
 	- (4) Visualizing the data and anomalies.
 	- (5) Repeat (3) and (4) for the process of (2).